kevScheuer/neutralb1/src/batch/README.md

+TODO: Update README for new structure and methods

 :bangbang: The selector is not yet setup.
 That directory will host the source files, but for now the files are stored [here](./batch_scripts/). :bangbang:

 We've now made the selections on our data and have ROOT trees ready for partial wave analysis.
 We will typically want to be submitting "mass-independent" fits (fits performed in individual bins of $\omega\pi^0$ mass), but writing and submitting all those fits is a pain.
 Instead we can use an automated [submitter](./batch_scripts/submit.py) that can handle all that for us.